 Conclusion

 Finance staff will continue to contact and/or meet with the property owner(s) in an effort to negotiate acceptable payment arrangements.

 Attachments

-None - Council will be provided with the confidential list of properties under separate cover.
+None - Council will be provided with the confidential list of properties under separate cover

 Report prepared by:

-Maureen E. Zabiuk, A.I.M.A., CMTP Manager, Property Tax & Assessment Ext.
-8268 Respectfully submitted, Barbara Cribbett, CMA Commissioner of Finance & City Treasurer Barry E. Jackson, CGA Director of Financial Services
+Respectfully submitted, Maureen E. Zabiuk, A.I.M.A., CMTP Manager, Property Tax & Assessment Ext.
+8268 Down F. Joshoon CCA Barry E. Jackson, CGA Director of Financial Services